 deDraft have recently completed the full internal refurbishment of this large three-storey family home in Crouch End, North London.
 When purchased the existing property had little character, a distinct lack of colour and appeal.
 Overall the internal layout has remained largely untouched with no structural works required.
 To the split-level ground floor, a white stain was applied to the existing narrow Oak floorboards throughout to neutralise the yellow tone to freshen-up and unify the spaces.

 A new matt black shaker-style kitchen was installed against the backdrop of a brightly coloured chequered rubber floor adding a touch of playfulness and warmth to this portion of the ground floor.
 Rear doors open fully on the patio level and a rooflight allows light into the centre of the dining space.
 The ground floor rooms also feature freestanding furniture, sprayed bespoke joinery and a combination of light and dark chalky wall finishes throughout.

-The Oak has been infilled where required and stained grey which complement the mid-grey painted walls and ceiling.
-All plant (boiler and hot water cylinder) and electrics have be relocated in the basement creating a more efficient system and freeing up internal storage space.
+The Oak has been infilled where required and stained grey which complements the mid-grey painted walls and ceiling.
+All plant (boiler and hot water cylinder) and electrics have been relocated in the basement creating a more efficient system and freeing up internal storage space.

 Completed.
 May 2016